migs/cloudfoundry-on-gcp/README.md

 THIS IS A WORK IN PROGRESS!

 This repo is primarily for my own personal use, but feel free to make use of it.

 ## Pre-Requisites

 1. You have a bosh-bastion set up using [github.com/finkit/bosh-on-gcp](https://www.github.com/finkit/bosh-on-gcp)

+## Default Configuration

+1. All VMs are configured to be preemptible, so a VM can be destroyed at any given moment.
+This is for testing purposes, obviously.

 ## Fresh bosh-bastion steps